Press Gazette’s Digital Journalism Summit is returning to News UK’s London headquarters on 18 October.

 Moving to a full day this year, it aims to provide an essential briefing for anyone involved in online journalism and the big issues affecting the industry.

 The summit’s agenda will have an emphasis on how to grow an online audience and how to make that audience pay.

-Book your place now via Eventbrite for the early bird price of £170 plus VAT, including lunch and networking drinks.
+Book your place now via Eventbrite, price includes lunch and networking drinks.

 Scroll down for full summit agenda

 Speakers are set to include: